Home Linux Tips & Tricks How To Run Particular Commands Without Sudo Password In Linux

 When running all other commands except those commands added in sudoers files, you will be prompted to enter the sudo password.

-Let us run another command with sudo.
+Let us verify it by running another command with sudo.

 $ sudo apt update